pnp/cli-microsoft365/docs/docs/cmd/spo/navigation/navigation-node-set.md

 ## Remarks

-To make use of use the option `audienceIds`, you have to make sure that the audience targeting of the web has been enabled.
-To enable the audience targeting for a specific web using the CLI for Microsoft 365, please refer to [`spo web set`](../web/web-set.md).
+To enable/disable audience targeting for the nsavigation bar, use command [`spo web set`](../web/web-set.md).

 ## Examples